savaki/clojurescript-reference/content/atoms.md

 (swap! counter-state (fn [n] (+ n 1))) ; @counter-state is now 2
 ```

-swap! (a) takes the existing state, (b) passes it to a function, and (c) resets
+swap! a) takes the existing state, b) passes it to a function, and c) assigns
-the value of the atom to the return value of the function.
+the value of the atom to the value returned by the function.

 We could also have written the example as follows: